 Other barriers, such as quota restrictions and Voluntary Export Restraints (VER) agreements, have also become increasingly common.

-Other nontariff barriers can also take forms such as health and safety standards, labeling requirements, and weights and measurement rules.
-Although these barriers are not always intended to restrict trade, the need to modify products to conform to requirements comes with costs.
+Other nontariff barriers can also take the form of health and safety standards, labeling requirements, and weights and measurement rules.
+Although these barriers are not always intended to restrict trade, modifying products to conform to requirements comes with costs.

-Trade barriers are also often imposed by public procurement policies, which often give domestic suppliers preferential treatment over foreign suppliers due to legal requirements.
+Public procurement policies also often impose trade barriers, giving domestic suppliers preferential treatment over foreign suppliers due to legal requirements.

 Furthermore, certain types of barriers prevent trade completely, for example, a trade embargo.